|

 neoclassical economics and democracy are two virtually opposite

-people to influence their own lives and the life of their
+ordinary people to influence their own lives and the life

-society as a whole.
-Yet the right to vote is a remarkably
+of their society as a whole.
+Yet the right to vote is a

-weak power exercised infrequently and with no certainty of
+remarkably weak power exercised infrequently and with no

-power of those who have economic control over their own lives
+everyday power of those who have economic control over their

-(and over the lives of others).
-In terms of influencing things,
+own lives (and over the lives of others).
+In terms of influencing

-a persons economic power (if she/he has any such power)
+things, a persons economic power (if she/he has any

 However, since most people today are prevented from being